Looking To The Future

-Issues with wisdom teeth can bring discomfort and deserve prompt, highly skilled care.
-At our Harley Street clinic, consultation and treatment if required, including removal, will be carried out by a consultant maxillofacial surgeon.
+Issues with wisdom teeth can bring discomfort and deserve prompt, skilled care.
+At our Harley Street clinic, consultation and treatment if required, including removal, are carried out by a consultant maxillofacial surgeon.

-Their experience helps ensure correct approaches are chosen for treatment and possible physical, or nerve damage carefully considered.
+Their experience helps to ensure correct choices for treatment, possible physical, or nerve damage are carefully considered.
 Precise planning is needed, to deal with a problem evolution has given us.

 A wisdom tooth (also called the third molar) is the last type of tooth to grow into place.
 We generally have four wisdom teeth, which arrive in our late teens, or early twenties.